-Take Metro 4, 20 and 20A from Belfast city centre.
+Take Glider route G1 in the direction of Dundonald Park & Ride from Belfast City Centre.
+Metro routes 20 and 20A also pass the cemetery.
 Limited parking is available on the cemetery roads but there is a five miles per hour speed limit throughout the site.
+Call 028 9066 6630

 Access to many of the graves is via narrow and uneven grass paths.
 The cemetery site office has a ramp but its layout is not suitable for wheelchairs.
 There are no disabled toilet facilities.

 Dundonald Cemetery opened as a municipal burial ground in 1905.

 There are no new grave plots available in the cemetery, but burials still take place in existing graves.
 However, we only provide a grave burial service and do not offer natural burials in the cemetery.

 The entrance to the cemetery is marked by an imposing set of black and gold double gates.
 At the highest point stands a grey limestone war memorial, around five metres high.
 It is embedded with large bronze Excalibur-type swords which form the shape of a cross at the top of the monument.